zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 AWS managed keys or Custom managed keys : 即便是后者也是调用KMS API来创建的。

+AWS KMS supports **multi-Region keys**, which are AWS KMS keys in different AWS Regions that can be used interchangeably – as though you had the same key in multiple Regions.

 ## 268 KMS Key Rotation

 Only for Customer-managed CMK, if enable: automatic key rotation happens every 1 year.